kuwushagra/Ocean-of-Opportunities/index.md

 ---
 layout: home
-title: Home | Kushagra's Corner
+title: Home | Ocean of Opportunities
-yourname: Kushagra
+yourname: Fishy
 submessage: "*Click the fishes to visit project pages, or just use the Navbar above :)"
-buttontext: About Me
+buttontext: Explore Features
-buttonlink: /about-me
+buttonlink: /features
 ---

+The quick brown fox jumps over the lazy dog